College Application Booster® Camp: Complete your college essay in just 5 days with expert guidance.

 Explanation:

-This open-ended prompt invites you to share about how your values and growth will inform your participation in the Villanova community.
+This open-ended prompt invites you to share about how your values and growth will shape your participation in the Villanova community.
 As you select the lesson you want to write about, think about the most pivotal moments in your life, as well as the experiences that helped you develop resilience, values, and character.
 Consider the experiences or encounters that have instilled important lessons in you.
 Was the lesson immediately clear to you, or did it emerge later upon deeper reflection?
 Would the world be a better place if more people understood what you grew to learn, and if so, how?
 Then, get specific about how you would contribute to the Villanova community through the lesson you’ve learned.
-Overall, this prompt should showcase how your teachability and self-reflection makes you a dynamic and empathetic community member.
+Overall, this prompt should showcase how your teachability and self-reflection make you a dynamic and empathetic community member.

 Prompt Three: “Villanova” means “new home.”
 Why do you want to call Villanova your new home?